rcl-ssl/docs/apicore/introduction.md

 ## Quick Start

-Start using the RCL Core API in two simple steps.
+Start using the RCL Core API in these simple steps :

 - [Obtain an Access Token](./authorization.md) to make authorized requests to the API